-Earth, earth Earth is our planet; earth is soil or dirt.
+Earth, earth Earth is the planet; earth is soil or dirt.

 east, eastern Lowercase compass directions; minimize use of capital letters except for specific regions or popular place names.
 Eastern Shore of Maryland; East Coast.
 See geographic regions.

 ellipsis Indicates the omission of one or more words from a quoted passage.
 Use glyphs for ellipsis when available, which ensures that screen readers interpret them correctly.
-If not available, use three evenly spaced dots.
-To indicate deleted material in paragraphs, use the preceding sentence’s punctuation, followed by one space, then the ellipsis.
+Add a space before and after the glyph if there is no surrounding punctuation.
+If the glyph is not available, use three evenly spaced dots.
+To indicate deleted material in paragraphs, use the preceding sentence’s punctuation, followed by one space, then the ellipsis, then one space.
 The three dots must appear together on the same line.

 email addresses Do not use capital letters unless address is case-sensitive.